maxvitek/footman/README.rst

 Footman
 =======

-Footman is a long-listening voice activated digital servant suitable for binding different home automation paradigms to a unified interface.
+Footman is a long-listening voice-activated digital servant suitable for binding different home automation paradigms to a unified interface.
 A central corps of workers takes commands from listeners.
 New commands and abilities are added via a straight-forward plugin architecture.